MaheshTK/MaheshTK.github.io/_posts/2016-08-03-manipulating-pdf-files.markdown

 |Encrypt|`pdftk one.pdf output output.pdf owner_pw ownpass`|
 |Special Encrypt|`pdftk one.pdf output out.pdf owner_pw foo user_pw baz allow printing`|

+### Installation

+PDFtk Server is command-line tool for working with PDFs.
+Though named as server, it also works fine as stand alone program on desktops.
+It can be downloaded [here](https://www.pdflabs.com/tools/pdftk-server/).

+Once installed it is available at command line.
+In case of any issue, copy pdftk.exe and dll file to system folder (usually C:\Windows\).

+Command line can be invoked in many ways.
+One of the simplest way is to open through explorer.
+Open the working folder, right click while pressing SHIFT key.
+From context menu, select *Open command window here*.
+Voila !! command line with curser at present folder is open.
+Just start typing the commands.

 ### Operating single file

 Extract some pages from file